Updated: Dec 10, 2020

-I arrived late in the day to Concepcion, a bustling town that was in rush hour, finding my hostal and a parking area loaded with trekking bicycles.
-It wasn’t long before I was talking with six or seven from England about their trip.
+I arrived late in the day to Concepcion, a bustling town that was in rush hour, finding my hostel and a parking area loaded with trekking bicycles.
+It wasn’t long before I was talking with six or seven guys from England about their trip.
 They had flown in with the bicycles to Santiago and were heading south.
-They had only been on the road a week when one of the bicycles had broken and had subsequently had to wait another week in Concepcion for the part to arrive by DHL.
+They'd only been on the road a week when one of the bicycles had broken and had subsequently had to wait another week in Concepcion for the part to arrive by DHL.
 Distant memories.
 They sat packed and waiting as the part was to arrive any hour.

 Wandering the streets in the fading light, I grabbed a few images before settling into the hostel that night.
 Looking at the map, it felt good to see that finally I was about half way down the length of Chile.
 Having spent so much time on repair issues, each time I’d look at a map and how far north I still was, it would seem I’d never get to Ushuaia.